Jellyfish-Insights/andromeda/docs/run_credentials_script.md

 ## Introduction

-This document will guide you on how to get your social media credentials by running 2 python scripts that comes in the Andromeda repository.
+This document will guide you on how to get your social media credentials by running the Andromeda python scripts.

 By running the python script **facebook_credentials.py** you can get your Facebook Page, Facebook Marketing and Instagram credentials.